-Celtic knot designs, or ‘interlace’ as they are also known, are beautiful examples of eye-trickery based originally on the form of a plait.
+Celtic knot designs, or ‘interlace’ as they are also known, are beautiful examples of eye-trickery based originally on the form of a plait and constructed using very simple geometry (it can be done by eye alone, as in the video below).

 These uniquely flowing patterns seem to have originated thousands of years ago with the tribes who came to inhabit Britain before the arrival of the Romans and, later, Anglo-Saxons.
-These earlier Celtic tribes developed the elaborate ‘woven’ patterns which we now see in museums as decorative elements on surviving objects such as shields, cauldrons, Celtic stone crosses etc. But they didn't appear in books during this early period; there weren't many books in circulation among the Celts then.
+These earlier, Celtic tribes developed the elaborate ‘woven’ patterns which we now see in museums as decorative elements on surviving objects such as shields, cauldrons, Celtic stone crosses etc.

-But the patterns survived, through the Roman and Anglo-Saxon invasions of the British Isles, and through huge changes in culture.
-So it was, by the fifth century AD, that very similar Celtic knot designs were still known and used during the Anglo-Saxon period.
+The Celts' astonishing patterns survived through the Roman and Anglo-Saxon invasions of the British Isles, and through huge changes in culture.
+By the fifth century AD, very similar Celtic knot designs were still known and used in the British Isles.
 And sometime before AD700, knotwork designs were adapted to ornament the astonishingly elaborate, luminous carpet pages and decorated initial letters in Irish Christian and other manuscripts – most famously, the Book of Kells and the Lindisfarne Gospels (as illustrated above).

 The mystery of Celtic knot designs, and interlace in general, lies in the seamless perfection of the finished item, which both baffles and delights the eye and mind with its precisely interwoven forms and exuberant colour.
 “How on earth,” one wonders, peering at the elaborate detail, “did they manage to do all that with just one line?”